TheresaLui/SelfHelpContent_v2/articles/problemscopingques.media/problemscopingques-media-quota-encoding-mru.md

             "id": "problem_start_time",
             "order": 1,
             "controlType": "datetimepicker",
-            "displayLabel": "What date do you need the media reserved unit quota increase by?", "required": true
+            "displayLabel": "What date do you need the Media Reserved Unit quota increase by?", "required": true
         },
         {
             "id": "quota_MRU_type",
             "order": 2,
             "controlType": "dropdown",
-            "displayLabel": "Which type Media Reserved Units (MRU) do you need?", "infoBalloonText": "For details on Media Reserved Unit types please see <a href='https://docs.microsoft.com/azure/media-services/previous/media-services-scale-media-processing-overview#choosing-between-different-reserved-unit-types'>documentation on reserved unit types </a>", "watermarkText": "Select one of the Media Reserved Unit types", "dropdownOptions": [
+            "displayLabel": "Which type of Media Reserved Units (MRU) do you need?", "infoBalloonText": "For details on Media Reserved Unit types please see <a href='https://docs.microsoft.com/azure/media-services/previous/media-services-scale-media-processing-overview#choosing-between-different-reserved-unit-types'>documentation on reserved unit types </a>", "watermarkText": "Select one of the Media Reserved Unit types", "dropdownOptions": [